mitrabrindaa/privacy-preserving-health-data-analysis/README.md

 ## Overview

-This project demonstrates the application of privacy-preserving techniques such as Differential Privacy to health data analysis.
-The aim is to analyze health data while ensuring that patient privacy is maintained throughout the process.
+This project demonstrates privacy-preserving health data analysis using Differential Privacy and machine learning.
+The goal is to analyze health data and build predictive models while protecting patient privacy.

 ## Tech Stack